 DIY Eco-Friendly Craft Projects for Families

 When creating with kids, don’t worry about stocking the craft cabinet with art supplies purchased from the craft store.
 You don’t need to spend much money to provide kids with a well-rounded sensory experience.
 Instead of buying new paper at the store, save junk mail and used computer paper for kids to use in their art projects.
 Tin or aluminum cans should be recycled for hundreds of crafty activities.
-With some repurposed items, a few key supplies like glitter and rubber stamps and a healthy dose of creativity, you and your kids will be able to create imaginative and practical items.
+With some repurposed items, some basic woodworking tools, and a few key supplies like glitter and rubber stamps and a healthy dose of creativity, you and your kids will be able to create imaginative and practical items.

 Do you often find yourself recycling or discarding aluminum cans?
 Instead of throwing them out, reuse them to make practical herb or flower pots.
 Kids will be excited to grow their own flowers or plants, and they will love personalizing the can with colorful paper covered with designs imprinted by custom stickers.

-To create a unique miniature flower pot, you’ll need the following materials:
+Supplies to create a unique miniature flower pot, you’ll need the following materials: